Greek court imprisons far-right Golden Dawn party leadership

 The judges rejected a request to suspend the sentences of party leader Nikos Michaloliakos and other former lawmakers who were convicted of leading a criminal organization.
 Michaloliakos and another five former lawmakers received 13-year prison sentences, while a sixth was sentenced to 10 years.

-The party, founded as a neo-Nazi group in the 1980s, rose to prominence during Greece’s financial crisis and was blamed for planning multiple hate crimes including brutal street attacks of immigrants and left-wing activists.
+The party, founded as a neo-Nazi group in the 1980s, rose to prominence during Greece’s financial crisis and was blamed for planning multiple hate crimes, including brutal street attacks on immigrants and left-wing activists.

 “I am proud to be going to jail for my ideas.
 Some people at some time will be ashamed for taking this decision,” Michaloliakos told reporters outside his Athens home after the court decision was announced.
 “We will be vindicated by history and by the Greek people.”